watermint/toolbox/docs/guides/dropbox-business.md

 ## Member profile setting commands

-Member profile commands are for bulk updating member profile information.
-If you need to update the members' email addresses, use the 'member update email` command.
-The command 'member update email` receives a CSV file to bulk update email addresses.
-If you need to update the member's display name, use the 'member update profile` command.
+Member profile commands are for bulk updating member profile information.\nIf you need to update the members' email addresses, use the `member update email` command.
+The command `member update email` receives a CSV file to bulk update email addresses.\nIf you need to update the member's display name, use the `member update profile` command.

 | Command                                                                                                               | Description                  |
 |-----------------------------------------------------------------------------------------------------------------------|------------------------------|